wp-plugins/postman-smtp/readme.txt

 == Upgrade Notice ==

 = 0.2.5 =
 Please note that the Postman Redirect URI has changed.
 If you are upgrading, you MUST update the Client ID Redirect URI in the Google Developer Console, or create a new CLient ID altogether.
-Attempting to re-authorize a Client ID created for an earlier version of Postman WILL FAIL.
+Attempting to re-authorize a Client ID created for an earlier version of Postman WILL FAIL with "Error: redirect_uri_mismatch".

 = 0.2.4 =
 Fixed problem installing on servers where the plugin directory is a symbolic link.